loettz/interview-process-survival/0_OVERVIEW/README.md

 If you landed here, I guess you want to start, or you're already applying for jobs.
 In this directory I'll give you a short overview of the topics I'm including and why I think they're important.
-I you have a specific topic you're looking for, feel free to jump right into it.
+If you have a specific topic you're looking for, feel free to jump right into it.

 ## Topics in this Guide